 There are several accounts of the death of Apollonius.
 In one, he was arrested by Septimius Severus but disappeared from his cell and was never seen again.
 In another version, he rose into heaven from a temple in Asia Minor.
 In most stories, it is claimed that he disappeared around the age of one hundred and was still youthful.

 Skeptics question biography

 Philostratus’ biography of Apollonius has many skeptics.
 Some researchers believe that it was written on the instructions of Empress Julia Domna, the wife of Emperor Septimius Severus and the mother of the bloody tyrant Caracalla.

 They believe that the Empress commissioned the biography by Philostratus in order to counteract the popularity of Christianity.
-She wanted to strengthen paganism in the Empire and was worried about the threat from the Christians.
+She wanted to strengthen paganism in the Empire and was worried about threats from Christians.

 This means that the real figure of Apollonius may have been lost.
-Philostratus may have misrepresented him in order to turn him into a pagan alternative to Jesus Christ.
-This appears to have been successful and Apollonius was honored by many, including the Emperors Julian and Aurelian and his image was worshipped in many temples for centuries after his disappearance.
+Philostratus could have misrepresented him in order to turn him into a pagan alternative to Jesus Christ.
+This appears to have been successful and Apollonius was honored by many, including the Emperors Julian and Aurelian.
+His image was worshipped in many temples for centuries after his disappearance.

 This was not enough to stop the growth in the Christian Church.
 The worship of Apollonius declined after Constantine made Christianity the official religion of the Empire.

 Philostratus’ biography may have distorted Apollonius, so today we do not know who he actually was.
 Was he a fraud, a religious prophet, or a serious religious philosopher?
 We will never be sure.